JazielGuerrero/c3_exploration/README.md

 ```

 which replaces the default white background of the webview for transparent.
 Then I build the webview.
 The `webview_static.lib`
 contain in this repo already has this modification applied.
+Here is a fork of webview where I applied this change, have the
+intention of doing it for Darwin and Linux, but that won't be anytime soon: https://github.com/JazielGuerrero/webview

 ### UI architecture